 Main ingredients

-Cannelloni pasta tubes - As I said above, you could make your own or use fresh pasta sheets but I prefer the dry pasta tubes.
+Cannelloni pasta tubes - You can make your own or use fresh pasta sheets rolled up, but I prefer dried cannelloni tubes for ease

 Whole milk ricotta cheese - There is no substitution.
 It's actually fun to make your own ricotta too!